-Yet it’s exactly these phrases that give a language their color and character; and they say a lot about the culture they were coined in.
-Also, it’s incredibly fun – especially for native speakers – to hear these idioms in a foreign language.
+Yet it’s exactly these phrases and Austrian expressions that give a language their color and character; and they say a lot about the culture they were coined in.
+Also, it’s incredibly fun – especially for native speakers – to hear these Austrian expressions in a foreign language.

-We’ve compiled seven of the most commonly used phrases in Austria (most of them also widespread in other German-speaking countries) with their verbatim English translation and some background on their usage.
+We’ve compiled seven of the most common Austrian expressions (most of them also widespread in other German-speaking countries) with their verbatim English translation and some background on their usage.
 So, gemma’s an (let’s get started)!

 Now we have the salad